Reviews, Best Prices, Comparisons, Expert Buying Guides

 6. Performance Issues

-• Solution: Ensure all drivers are up to date, especially the chipset and graphics drivers.
-Consider updating the BIOS if a newer version is available.
+Solution: Make sure all drivers are current, and especially the chipset and graphics drivers.
+Check if there is a newer version of the BIOS available and update accordingly.

 Tips for Maintaining Driver Health